cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 ```
 *https://github.com/kokkos/kokkos/blob/1a3ea28f6e97b4c9dd2c8ceed53ad58ed5f94dfe/core/src/Cuda/Kokkos_Cuda_Parallel_Team.hpp#L478-L488*

-But this is just a single invocation of the functor using a single team member - how does this actually get injected into a CUDA kernel launch?
+In short, `ParallelFor::operator()` is just a single invocation of the functor using a single team member.
+This team member is constructed using an index in a CUDA grid, so how does this actually get injected into a CUDA kernel launch?

+Just like in `Kokkos::Serial`, `ParallelFor::execute` makes the magic happen.
-The `ParallelFor`'s `execute` member passes the constructed `ParallelFor` object (`*this`), into a `CudaParallelLaunch`, helpfully annotated with a short comment
+It passes the constructed `ParallelFor` object (itself, `*this`), into a `CudaParallelLaunch`, helpfully annotated with a short comment.
 Recall that that the grid dimensions, shared memory size, and CUDA stream are already known by this point, since they are determined in the `ParallelFor` ctor.

 ```c++